 How To Keep Squirrels Out Of Your Yard – 7 Ways

-If you want to understand how to keep squirrels out of your yard, you should follow the following 7 tips.
+To understand how to keep squirrels out of your yard, follow the following 7 tips.

 1. Store Food Correctly

 The first thing you should do is take stock of what you are storing in your yard.
-If you are storing food, then you should be storing this food correctly.
+For example, if you are storing food, you should be storing this food correctly.

-Squirrels have a perfect sense of smell, and they will be able to pick up on the scent of food if you have not stored it correctly.
+Squirrels have a perfect sense of smell and can pick up on the scent of food if you have not stored it correctly.

-It would be best if you were storing any food that you have outside in round glass containers.
+It would be best to store any food outside in round glass containers.
 These are squirrel-proof, so even if they find the food, they will not be able to get to it.

 2. Remove Animal Feeders

-Animals feeders are a huge draw for squirrels!
-If you have these in your yard, they will be all over it in no time at all.
+Animal feeders are a huge draw for squirrels!
+If you have these in your yard, they will be all over it in no time.

 If you want to understand how to keep squirrels out of your yard, removing animal feeders is one of the best things you can do.

 Unfortunately, that means you won’t be able to watch the birds eat in peace, but it does mean there is less chance of getting a squirrel in your yard!

 3. Set Traps

-Setting traps in your yard will catch any squirrels that do find their way in.
+Setting traps in your yard will catch any squirrels that find their way in.
 The only problem is, how do you set a trap that only a squirrel will get in?

 The answer is – you can’t.
-You can make sure you set a trap that is big enough for a squirrel to get in, but nothing bigger.
-That way, you will only catch smaller animals, like rats and mice.
+You can ensure you set a trap that is big enough for a squirrel to get in, but nothing bigger.
+You will only catch smaller animals, like rats and mice.
 Your neighbor’s cat will be fine!

 Don’t forget to use some tasty squirrel bait!

 4. Remove Trees

 Squirrels love trees!
 They are great climbers and use trees to give them a good view of the area and keep them away from predators.
 Cats can also climb trees; they are not as fast as a squirrel when on a tree.